sprightly/business-selector-extension/README.md

 the MinkExtension provides.

 3) By using these attributes directly in the Gherkin files, they become tightly coupled to the front end implementation.
-Gherkin should express business
+Gherkin should express business requirements rather than implementation details.

 Business Selectors for Behat allow the user to use steps very similar to the ones provided by the MinkExtension to describe elements on the page in business